 Dave Pope continues to work with Q3 Academy – specifically supporting the ethos* and engaging with the local community.

-In October 2012 he also organised a visit to Rainbow House, the home for children with disabilities in Thailand.
-Twelve Q3 students travelled to Bangkok to engage with and learn more of the work there - read the students' own report here, taken from the December 2012 edition of Q3 News.
+Visits are organised to Rainbow House, the home for children with disabilities in Thailand.
+Usually around twelve Q3 students travel to Bangkok to engage with and learn more of the work there - read the students' own report here, taken from the December 2012 edition of Q3 News.

-Also in October, during a full morning of assemblies, Dave took the whole Academy through the principles of the RUOK initiative.
+Through a series of assemblies, Dave has also taken whole Academy through the principles of the RUOK initiative.
 Originating in Australia, the concept came to Dave's attention when, on a visit there, he saw the letters in the sky (pictured below right) over Sydney Harbour.
 Traced by a plane, they were part of RUOK day - a nationwide campaign to help people engage with, and support, each other.

 Click on the video clip (above) to find out more - this is the clip Dave used as part of the Q3 assemblies.